 - Laws and regulations affecting transportation

-Logistics graduate students typically work toward a Master of Science in Logistics and Supply Chain Management.
-They take classes in decision-making, researching and qualitative analysis.
+Logistics managers with a bachelor's degree in business may decide to pursue a Master of Science in Logistics and Supply Chain Management.
+These professionals take classes in decision-making, research, and qualitative analysis.
 Specific logistics course topics include:

 - Transportation management